Should I Become an Air Force Recruiter?

 Step 4: Meet Eligibility Requirements

 Before volunteering for assignments, aspiring recruiters must meet experience eligibility to be considered for the assignment.
-According to About.com, an applicant must be a Senior Airman (SrA), at a minimum, or a Master Sergeant (MSgt) at most.
+An applicant must be a Senior Airman (SrA), at a minimum, or a Master Sergeant (MSgt) at most.
 To be eligible for the position, the applicant must have 17 or less TIS years.
 Additionally, he or she must have a TIS of 36 months for a 4-year contract or 60 months TIS for a 6-year contract.